-The Project aimed to improve smallholder food security by raising awareness about the role of on-farm storage in reducing post-harvest losses and improving access to improved storage devices.
+The project aimed to improve smallholder food security by raising awareness about the role of OFS in reducing post-harvest losses and expanding access to more effective storage devices.
 Adoption of improved devices was expected to reduce grain loss and make more grain available for consumption.
-It would also reduce smallholder households’ pesticide exposure to the extent that most of the storage technologies do not require pesticide dusting.
-Finally, to the extent that the storage solutions allow smallholders to safely store grain for longer periods, increased storage adoption would allow farmers to sell grain at better prices, resulting in increased revenue.
+It would also reduce smallholder households’ pesticide exposure since most of the storage technologies do not require pesticide dusting.
+Finally, because OFS technology enables smallholder farmers to safely store grain for longer periods, they could sell their grain at higher prices and increase their revenue.

 AgResults expected to achieve the following by the end of the project:

 This table illustrates how our learning has evolved in Kenya from project design through implementation.
 Further details can be found in the Learning Library.

-In Kenya, the Evaluator is using an interrupted time series impact evaluation design to assess the project’s impact on smallholders.
+In Kenya, the Evaluator has used an interrupted time series impact evaluation design to assess the project’s impact on smallholder farmers.
 This approach tracks the key outcomes over time before, during, and after the project.
-To assess impact of the project on the market for storage solutions, they employ primarily qualitative research guided by the structure conduct and performance paradigm.
+To assess how the project has impacted the market for storage solutions, the Evaluator primarily employs qualitative research guided by the structure conduct and performance paradigm.

 The Evaluator carried out the first phase of the baseline in 2014, with reference to the 2013 harvest.
 The second phase of the baseline was in 2015, with reference to the 2014 harvest.
 Endline data collection finished in September 2018.
 The final evaluation is complete and awaiting approval before public dissemination.